code4lib/code4lib.github.io/_posts/2006-12-18-free-the-data-creating-a-web-services-interface-to-the-online-catalog.md

 layout: page
 title: 'Free the Data: Creating a Web Services Interface to the Online Catalog'
 created: 1166479454
+permalink: /conference/2007/lynema/
 ---
 <b>Emily Lynema</b>

 NCSU Libraries’ initial implementation of its Endeca-powered catalog did little to utilize increased flexibility to create more interoperability.

 This talk would discuss current work to enable integration by creating a web services platform on top of the catalog.
 Examples include a web service supplying local availability for ISBN REST requests, an RSS layer for all catalog search/browse activities, and OpenSearch integration with the library website’s Quick Search (including experimentation with facet data in OpenSearch).

 <b>Presentation</b>